 # Introduction

-Unlike regular pipelines, crontab tasks trigger scheduled pipelines.
-The format of crontab tasks follows the POSIX cron syntax.
+Unlike regular pipelines, crontab pipelines are triggered by a timer.
+The format for crontab tasks follows the POSIX cron syntax.
 The time zone used is Asia/Shanghai.

-In the example below, the scheduled pipeline will run at 5:30 and 17:30 Beijing time every day.
-During execution, the pipeline will be triggered by the person responsible for the crontab task, and it will use the code from the main branch.
-The person responsible is the user who pushes the crontab task configuration (addition or modification) to the repository.
-For example, if user A pushes the configuration from the example to the main branch, then user A will be the person responsible.
-If user B later modifies the configuration in the crontab: 30 5,17 * * * event, then user B becomes the person responsible.
+In the example below, the crontab pipeline will run every day at 5:30 and 17:30 in the Asia/Shanghai time zone.
+When executed, the pipeline will be triggered by the owner of the crontab task and will use the code from the main branch.
+The owner is the user who pushes the configuration for the crontab task (addition or modification) to the repository.
+For example, if user A pushes the configuration from the example to the main branch, then user A will be the owner.
+If user B later modifies the configuration in the crontab: 30 5,17 * * * event, then user B becomes the owner.

-If the person responsible for the crontab task is removed from the repository, the scheduled pipeline will fail.
-To update the person responsible, you can modify the crontab task configuration and push it again.
+If the owner of a crontab task is removed from the repository, the crontab pipeline will fail.
+To update the owner, you can modify the configuration of the crontab task and push it again.

 main: